A statistical physics framework for optimal learning: Results

 We consider a dataset composed of two difficulty levels: $50\%$ ``easy'' examples ($\Delta=\Delta_1$), and $50\%$ ``hard'' examples ($\Delta=\Delta_2>\Delta_1$).
-We call \emph{curriculum} the easy-to-hard schedule in which all easy samples are presented first, and \emph{anti-curriculum} the opposite strategy (see Figure~\ref{fig:curr_comparison}b).
-We compute the optimal sampling strategy $\bm{u}(\alpha)=\Delta(\alpha)\in\{\Delta_1,\Delta_2\}$ using Pontryagin's maximum principle, as explained in Section~\ref{sec:oc_indirect_methods}.
-The constraint on the proportion of easy and hard examples in the training set is enforced via an additional Lagrange multiplier in the cost functional (Eq.~\eqref{eq:augmented_F}).
-As the final objective in Eq.~\eqref{eq:functional_generalization} we use the misclassification error averaged over an equal proportion of easy and hard examples.
+We call \emph{curriculum} the easy-to-hard schedule in which all easy samples are presented first, and \emph{anti-curriculum} the opposite strategy (see Figure~\ref{fig:curr_comparison}d).
+We compute the optimal sampling strategy $\bm{u}(\alpha)=\Delta(\alpha)\in\{\Delta_1,\Delta_2\}$ using Pontryagin's maximum principle to minimize the final misclassification error averaged over an equal proportion of easy and hard examples.

-Good generalization requires balancing two competing objectives: maximizing the teacher–student alignment along relevant directions---as measured by the cosine similarity with the signal $M_{11}/\sqrt{T_{11}Q_{11}}$---and minimizing the norm of the student’s weights along the irrelevant directions, $\sqrt{Q_{22}}$.
-We observe that anti-curriculum favors the first objective, while curriculum the latter.
-This is shown in Figure~\ref{fig:curr_comparison}, where we take constant learning rate $\eta=3$ and no regularization $\lambda=0$.
-In this case, the optimal strategy is non-monotonic in difficulty, following an ``easy-hard-easy'' schedule, that balances the two objectives (see panels \ref{fig:curr_comparison}c and \ref{fig:curr_comparison}d), and achieves lower generalization error compared to the two monotonic strategies.
+Good generalization requires balancing two competing objectives: maximizing the teacher–student alignment along relevant directions, as measured by the cosine similarity with the signal $M_{11}/\sqrt{T_{11}Q_{11}}$, and minimizing the norm of the student’s weights along the irrelevant directions, $\sqrt{Q_{22}}$.
+We observe that anti-curriculum favors the first objective, while curriculum the latter (see Figure~\ref{fig:curr_comparison}).
+In this case, the optimal strategy is non-monotonic in difficulty, following an ``easy-hard-easy'' schedule, that balances the two objectives (see panels \ref{fig:curr_comparison}b and \ref{fig:curr_comparison}c), and achieves lower generalization error compared to the two monotonic strategies.

-Furthermore, we observe that the optimal balance between these competing goals is determined by the interplay between the difficulty schedule and other problem hyperparameters such as regularization and learning rate.
-Figure~\ref{fig:curr_eta}a shows the final generalization error as a function of the regularization strength (held constant during training) for curriculum (blue), anti-curriculum (orange), and the optimal schedule (black), at fixed learning rate.
-When the regularization is high ($\lambda > 0.2$), weight decay alone ensures norm suppression along the irrelevant directions, so the optimal strategy reduces to anti-curriculum.
+The optimal balance between these competing goals is determined by the interplay between the difficulty schedule and other problem hyperparameters such as regularization and learning rate.
+Figure~\ref{fig:curr_comparison}e shows the final generalization error as a function of the regularization strength for curriculum (blue), anti-curriculum (orange), and the optimal schedule (black).
+At high regularization, weight decay alone ensures norm suppression along the irrelevant directions, so the optimal strategy reduces to anti-curriculum.